 Deliver to Owner (Owner Designee) and All Parties Up-the-Chain

-In Florida, the preliminary notice to worn must be delivered to all parties up-the-chain from the party providing notice.
-This means the owner, and everybody in between the owner and the party providing notice.
+In Florida, the preliminary notice to owner must be delivered to all parties up-the-chain from the party providing notice.
+This means the owner and everybody in between the owner and the party providing notice.
 Additionally, Florida allows a property owner to designate a specific party to receive notice in addition to themselves.

 NTO is Usually Required

-Most parties, other than GCs who don't have any right to recover against their own bond, must provide a preliminary notice within the statutory time frame in order to retain the right to make a valid claim against the contractor's payment bond.
+Most parties on Florida construction projects, other than GCs (who don't have any right to recover against their own bond), must provide a preliminary notice within the statutory time frame in order to retain the right to make a valid claim against the contractor's payment bond.

 No Notice Required from GCs

-On public jobs, any claims for non-payment are made against the general contractor's bond.
+On public jobs in Florida, any claims for non-payment are made against the general contractor's payment bond.
 Since GCs will not make a claim against their own bond for non-payment, they do not have bond claim rights, and have no preliminary notice requirement.

 Most Subs Must Send Notice

-When hired by someone other than the GC, subcontractors must send a Notice to Owner to protect their right to make a bond claim.
+When hired by someone other than the GC, Florida subcontractors must send a Notice to Owner to protect their right to make a bond claim.
 Preliminary notice is required within earliest date of: (a) 45 days after first providing labor or materials; (b) 45 days when work begins on making specialty materials; (c) Before customer receives final payment on their contract.

 Most Suppliers Must Send Notice

 You Cannot Send Notices Late

-When required, preliminary notice is mandatory and failure to send the notice timely may be fatal to the ability to make a bond claim.
+For required parties, preliminary notice is mandatory in Florida, and failure to send the notice timely may be fatal to the ability to make a bond claim.